The Future of Automotive Testing Conference

 USA

-The automotive industry is at the inflexion point of a significant transition from a hardware-centric product development to a software-centric one, built on the foundation of software defined vehicle (SDV) architecture.
+The automotive industry is at the inflexion point of a significant transition from a hardware-centric product development to a software-centric one, built on the foundation of a software-defined vehicle (SDV) architecture.
 Traditionally, hardware in an automotive system is validated, re-validated and certified according to strict safety requirements such as ISO26262.
-Release of am automotive software, without similar rigorous diligence, can lead to disastrous failures.
+Release of automotive software, without similar rigorous diligence, can lead to disastrous failures.
 The talk will explore the challenges of testing and validation in this new paradigm of software-first product development, that needs to evolve from a V-model of testing and development and embrace a continuous integration and continuous development or CI/CD approach.

 What the audience will learn